 8.3.2.
-Cabinet Signs and Signs Other Than Individual Letter Signs

-Sign area shall be determined by the outer edge of the sign background, frame or cabinet that encompasses all text, decorative artwork, logos, or other information displayed.
-In instances where the background, frame or cabinet is an irregular shape, the sign area shall be calculated as the entire area within a continuous perimeter drawn with not more than eight straight lines enclosing the extreme limits of the background, frame or cabinet encompassing the background material.
+Cabinet Signs and Signs Other Than Individual Letter Signs where the background, frame or cabinet is an irregular shape, the sign area shall be calculated as the entire area within a continuous perimeter drawn with not more than eight straight lines enclosing the extreme limits of the background, frame or cabinet encompassing the background material.